maxgallo/talk-you-dont-know-mobx-state-tree/presentation.md

 Manages scrolling

 **Element Pooling Store**
-Render only in view
+Renders only in view

 ---
+^ - Avoid manual subscription

 ## Mindset 🧠
 #[fit] Derive everything
 <br />

-When you add a new property in the Model ask yourself: _can I derive it somehow ?_
+When you add a new property in the Model, ask yourself: _Can I derive it somehow ?_

 <br />
 > Anything that can be derived from the application state, should be derived.
 Automatically